juxor/afaq/markdown/secI4.md

 would produce goods with different features and production would change to meet the demand these differences suggest (for example, factory A produces a new CD player, and consumption patterns indicate that this is popular and so the rest of the factories convert).
-This is in addition to R&amp;D experiments and test populations.
+This is in addition to R&D experiments and test populations.
 In this way consumer choice would be maintained, and enhanced as people would be able to influence the decisions of the syndicates as producers (in some cases) and through syndicate/commune dialogue.